World's End Murders: Legal consequences

 The furore surrounding the outcome of the case led to a far-reaching and systematic review of Scottish criminal procedure.
 On 20 November 2007, the Cabinet Secretary for Justice, Kenny MacAskill, MSP, referred several issues arising out of HMA v Sinclair to the Scottish Law Commission for investigation.

 On 31 July 2008, the Scottish Law Commission published its first report, on the issue of Crown appeals.
 On 2 December 2008, the Commission published its second report, on the issue of double jeopardy.
 The commission published its final report, on the admissibility of bad character and similar fact evidence in criminal trials, in late 2012.

 On 30 June 2010, the Scottish Parliament passed the Criminal Justice and Licensing (Scotland) Act 2010.
-Following on from the recommendations of the Scottish Law Commission, sections 73–76 of the act makes provisions for Crown rights of appeal against certain decisions taken by a trial judge sitting in solemn proceedings (before a judge and jury).
+Following on from the recommendations of the Scottish Law Commission, sections 73–76 of the act make provisions for Crown rights of appeal against certain decisions taken by a trial judge sitting in solemn proceedings (before a judge and jury).
 Amongst other things, it provides a mechanism for Crown appeals against rulings on no case to answer submissions.
 On 28 March 2011, sections 73–76 of the Criminal Justice and Licensing (Scotland) Act 2010 came into force.

-On 22 March 2011, in direct response to the Scottish Law Commissions findings on the issue of double jeopardy, the Scottish Parliament passed the Double Jeopardy (Scotland) Act 2011.
+On 22 March 2011, in direct response to the Scottish Law Commission's findings on the issue of double jeopardy, the Scottish Parliament passed the Double Jeopardy (Scotland) Act 2011.
 The act makes various provisions for circumstances when a person convicted or acquitted of an offence can be prosecuted anew.

 HM Advocate v Sinclair (2014)

 On 14 March 2012, the Crown Office issued a press statement saying that the Procurator Fiscal had instructed Lothian and Borders Police to re-open the investigation into the murders of Christine Eadie and Helen Scott, following the introduction of the Double Jeopardy (Scotland) Act 2011.

 Three judges set aside eight days of court time in October 2013 to hear a bid from prosecutors pressing for Sinclair to stand trial for the second time.
 On 15 April 2014, the Crown was granted permission to bring a new prosecution against Angus Sinclair.

 The trial commenced on 13 October 2014 at the High Court of Justiciary sitting in Livingston, West Lothian.
 The prosecutor was Frank Mulholland, the Lord Advocate, and the judge was Lord Matthews.
 At one stage the jury visited the scene of the murders in East Lothian.
 Forensic soil specialist, professor Lorna Dawson examined soil samples taken in 1977 from Helen Scott's bare feet, which was pertinent to the evidence.
 On 14 November 2014, Sinclair was found guilty of the murders of Helen Scott and Christine Eadie on 15 October 1977.
 Following the conviction, Lord Matthews sentenced Sinclair to life imprisonment with a minimum term of 37 years.
 This means he would have been 106 years old before being considered for parole.
+He died in prison in March 2019.